 - The contingency fee for most personal injury lawyers is between 33.3% and 40% of what they win you in your case, although different conditions can mean different contingency fees.

 When Contingency Fees May Vary

-Sometimes, a lawyer may offer a contingency fee on a sliding scale, typically somewhere between 25% and 40% of what you win.
+Sometimes, a lawyer may offer a contingency fee on a sliding scale, between 33.3% and 40% of what you win.
 A sliding scale structure might look something like this: